Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

-## Setting the interval and length of a chord
+## Setting the interval and duration of a chord

-For example, if you have a chord A and you want to set the note interval to 1 bar and the note length to 1.5 bars, you can use the built-in method set of the chord class.
-The first parameter of set is the note length duration, and the second parameter is the note interval interval.
+For example, if you have a chord A and you want to set the note interval to 1 bar and the note duration to 1.5 bars, you can use the built-in method set of the chord class.
+The first parameter of set is the note duration duration, and the second parameter is the note interval interval.

 ```python
 A.set(1.5, 1)
 ```

-The result is a new chord type with all the note lengths of chord A set to 1.5 and all the note intervals set to 1.
-Note that instead of modifying the internal properties of chord A, a new chord is returned with the modified internal properties of chord A. If you have different settings for note length or note spacing for each note, you can pass in a list, for example
+The result is a new chord type with all the note durations of chord A set to 1.5 and all the note intervals set to 1.
+Note that instead of modifying the internal properties of chord A, a new chord is returned with the modified internal properties of chord A. If you have different settings for note duration or note interval for each note, you can pass in a list, for example

 ```python
 A.set([0.5, 0.5, 1, 1], [1, 1, 2, 2])
 ```

-Returns a chord with note lengths of 0.5, 0.5, 1, 1 (in bars) and note intervals of 1, 1, 2, 2 (in bars).
+Returns a chord with note durations of 0.5, 0.5, 1, 1 (in bars) and note intervals of 1, 1, 2, 2 (in bars).

 Advanced syntax: